Jerry Lalrinzuala: 2017–18 season

 On 19 July 2017, it was announced that Lalrinzuala had been retained by Chennaiyin for the 2017–18 season as a capped under-21 player.
 He started during the team's first match of the season against Goa.
 He started at left-back for Chennaiyin as they were defeated 3–2.
 Despite the defeat, Lalrinzuala earned the ISL Emerging Player award for his performance against Goa.
 Lalrinzuala once again won the ISL Emerging Player award after Chennaiyin's very next match against NorthEast United.

 Throughout the first month of the season, Lalrinzuala formed a formidable partnership with fellow defenders, Ignacio Calderón, Maílson Alves, and Henrique Sereno, keeping two cleansheets from their first three matches.
 He continued his good start to the season on 3 December 2017 when Chennaiyin took on Pune City.
 He started the match and helped Chennaiyin to keep a clean sheet as they won 1–0.
 He also earned the Hero of the Match award for his performance, his first time earning the Indian Super League top match award.

-At the end of the regular season, after Lalrinzuala had played in 17 of his side's 18 matches, Chennaiyin finished in second and thus qualified for a spot in the ISL finals.
+At the end of the regular season, after Lalrinzuala had played in 17 of his side's 18 matches, Chennaiyin finished in second and thus qualified for a spot in the ISL playoffs.
 He proceeded to start in both legs of Chennaiyin's semi-final match ups against Goa.
 Chennaiyin won the tie 4–1 to enter into their second ever Indian Super League final.
 During the final, Lalrinzuala started and helped his side secure a 3–2 victory over Bengaluru at the Sree Kanteerava Stadium.
 After his performance in the final, Lalrinzuala earned the Emerging Player of the Match award as he won his first piece of silverware in his career.

 2019–20 season

 Jerry stayed at the Marina Arena for his 4th season.
 He was on the sidelines for the first half season after getting criticism for being very error-prone.
 He earned his left-back spot back after Owen Coyle was appointed the new manager of the side, and played a crucial role in the team as Chennaiyin made a late resurgence and qualified for the playoffs on the final day.
-He got 2 assists in the semi-final first leg against FC Goa, whom Chennai managed to win 4-1 at home against all the odds.
-However, he was unable to win the ISL trophy, as his side were beaten 3-1 by ATK in the final.
+He got 2 assists in the semi-final first leg against FC Goa, whom Chennai managed to win 4–1 at home against all the odds.
+However, he was unable to win the ISL trophy, as his side were beaten 3–1 by ATK in the final.